Plumbiu/md/README.md

 import { md2html } from '@plumbiu/md'

 await md2toc('<h1 id="hello-world">hello world</h1>', {
-  // depth mean the toc depth
-  depth: 3, // 3 by default
-})
+  // WARNING: this will very slowly
+  isPython: false // default by true, if you use Python, remeber set this option to `true` })

 /*